kjorg50/Anypic-Android/README.md

 ## Initial Setup

 Make sure you have the Android SDK installed on your system.
-The version of the Eclipse IDE with ADT (Android Developer Tools) built-in can be found [here](http://developer.android.com/sdk/index.html)
+The version of the Android Studio with ADT (Android Developer Tools) built-in can be found [here](http://developer.android.com/sdk/index.html)

 ## How to Run

-1) Clone the repository and open the project in Eclipse
+1) Clone the repository and open the project in Android Studio

-* (For Android Studio set up, you're on your own)

 2) Create your Anypic App on [Parse](https://parse.com/apps).